bael3/IndividualAssignment2-CSC584/README.md

     JSP Pages          - View
     ProfileServlet     - Controller

 When a user submits the profile form, the servlet captures the data, wraps it in a ProfileBean object, and saves it to the Profile table in the StudentProfilesDB database using JDBC.
-Users can then view, search, edit, and delete profile records through a consistent, styled interface.
+Users can then view, search, edit, and delete profile records through a styled interface.

 3. IMPLEMENTED FEATURES

 ✅ 1.
 Create Profile
-   Submit student details through an HTML form.
+   Submit student details through a HTML form.
 Data is validated and saved to the database using a JDBC insert statement.

 ✅ 2.
 View All Profiles
    Displays all saved profile records in a clean card and table layout.